Photo: KnowInsiders

 Uzbekistan, one of the two double landlocked countries are surrounded by countries that are themselves landlocked.
 Photo: World Atlas

-Landlocked countries that are separated from the nearest ocean coastline but not one, but two countries, are known as double-landlocked or doubly-landlocked countries.
+Landlocked countries that are separated from the nearest ocean coast by more than one country are referred to as double-landlocked or doubly-landlocked countries.

-The second country is located in central Asia, Uzbekistan which is surrounded by the landlocked countries of Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan.
+Uzbekistan, the second country in Central Asia, is surrounded by the landlocked countries of Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan.

-There are two de facto states with limited or no international recognition: South Ossetia and Transnistria.
+South Ossetia and Transnistria are de facto states with little or no international recognition.

 The largest landlocked country is Kazakhstan in Central Asia with a land area of over 2.7 million kilometers.